Sustainable Development Goal 5: Target 5.4: Value unpaid care and promote shared domestic responsibilities

-The full title of Target 5.4: "Recognise and value unpaid care and domestic work through the provision of public services, infrastructure and social protection policies and the promotion of shared responsibility within the household and the family as nationally appropriate".
+The full title of Target 5.4: "Recognize and value unpaid care and domestic work through the provision of public services, infrastructure and social protection policies and the promotion of shared responsibility within the household and the family as nationally appropriate".

 This target has one Indicator: Indicator 5.4.1 is the "Proportion of time spent on unpaid domestic and care work, by sex, age and location".

 Unpaid care and domestic work includes cooking and cleaning, fetching water and firewood or taking care of children and the elderly.
-Data from 2020 showed that "women already spend three times as many hours as men on unpaid care work at home".
+As of 2025, across the globe, women spend an average of two and a half times the hours as men on domestic work per day.
+Women in Europe, North America, and Oceana usually spend twice the amount of time as men, while in Northern Africa and Western Asia, women spend up to four times as many hours on domestic work.